 How is the note’s value determined?

 Many factors potentially determine the fair market value of a mortgage note, but some factors are almost always considered, regardless of the investor.
-The value of a mortgage note sale is primarily determined by the following five considerations.
+The following five considerations primarily determine the value of a mortgage note sale.

 1. Down Payment

-The larger the down payment you receive on the mortgage, the lower the remaining amount of the loan the occupant must pay.
-Since collecting large loans in full is generally harder than collecting smaller loans, buyers are attracted to notes with high down payments.
+The larger the down payment you receive on the mortgage, the lower the remaining loan amount the buyer must pay.
+Since collecting large loans in full is generally harder than collecting smaller loans.
+Statistics show that in the early months of the Covid-19 pandemic, the U.S. 30-day mortgage delinquency rates (meaning mortgage payments overdue by more than 30 days) spiked to an unbelievable 8.22%.
+That number has come down steadily since then, to a low of 3.45% by the end of 2022, but risks like this are why buyers are attracted to notes with high down payments.

 2. Borrower Credit Score